Chapter 16 Cross-validation

 FIGURE 16.1: The difference in predictive accuracy between a model including the effect of cloze and a null model.
 A larger (more positive) difference indicates an advantage for the model that includes the effect of cloze.

 This is unsettling because the effect of cloze probability on the N400 has been replicated in numerous studies.
-We would expect to see that, similar to the Bayes factor, cross-validation techniques will also show that a model that includes cloze probability as a predictor is superior to a model without it.
-Before we discuss why we don’t see a large difference, let us check what K-fold-CV yields.
+The expectation was that, similar to the Bayes factor, cross-validation techniques will also show that a model that includes cloze probability as a predictor is superior to a model without it.
+Before discussing why a large difference was not observed, let us check what K-fold-CV yields.

 16.3.2 Cross-validation with K-fold

-Running K-fold CV takes some time since each model is refit K times.
-We can now inspect the \(elpd\) values:
+Running K-fold CV takes some time since each model is re-fit K times.
+Inspect the \(elpd\) values:

 ##